imfd-stroemungsmechanik/introduction-into-cfd/3_discretization/1_preprocessing.md

 ## OpenFOAM Case Structure

 A case being simulated involves data for mesh, fields, properties, control parameters, etc. In OpenFOAM this data is stored in a set of files within a case directory rather than in a single case file, as in many other CFD packages.
-The case directory is given a suitably descriptive name, here `1_backward-step`.
+The case directory is given a suitably descriptive name, here `backward-step`.
 This folder contains the following subfolders and files:

 ```
-1_backward-step
+backward-step
 ├── 0
 │   ├── p
 │   └── U